yatinmv/Wingman/README.md

 # Wingman

-Wingman is an adaptive dating app that helps users find compatible partners based on their characteristics.
-By learning more about the user through their inputs, the app can recommend profiles that have a higher chance of being a good match.
-To encourage conversations, the app generates an icebreaker question or joke from the matched partner's bio.
+Wingman is an adaptive dating mobile application that assists users in finding the best potential match based on their characteristics.
+The app uses machine learning algorithms to learn more about users through their inputs, which it then uses to recommend profiles to the user.
+In addition, the app uses a large language model(OpenAI GPT model) to generate icebreaker questions or jokes based on the matched partner's bio to ease conversation starters.

 ## Implementation